-Application : Applied

-Explanation on : application of the practice The Group NRC is guided by the Group Board Succession Plan in identifying potential candidates for nomination as Director.

-In accordance with the Group Board Succession Plan, other than relying on recommendations of potential board candidates from existing Directors, officers and major shareholders, the Group NRC also procures suitably qualified candidates for board appointments from external independent sources such as the Directors Register maintained by FIDE Forum and LEAD Women.

-Explanation for : departure

-Large companies are re encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
+Application : Applied Explanation on application of the practice : The Group NRC is guided by the Group Board Succession Plan and the Board Gender Diversity Policy in identifying potential candidates for nomination as Director.
+In accordance with the Group Board Succession Plan, other than relying on recommendations of potential board candidates from existing Directors, officers and major shareholders, the Group NRC also procures suitably qualified candidates for board appointments from external independent sources such as the Directors Register maintained by FIDE Forum and other leadership development and consulting organisations.
+During FY2019, the Group NRC had sourced from the Directors Register maintained by FIDE Forum in identifying suitable candidates for appointment to the Board.
+Explanation for departure : Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.
+Measure : Timeframe :

-Measure :

-Timeframe :